Cornell Undergraduate Research To Action - Youth (CURTA-Y) club and Circular Cities and Research to Action

 Photograph of Najeh Abduljalil and Alisha Robbins receiving a grant award from Cornell's Einhorn Office of Engagement Initiatives

-Before establishing CURTA-Y, Najeh worked as a lead researcher at a youth-led research-to-action program in Reno, Nevada named Research for Change NV (R4CNV).
+Before establishing CURTA-Y, Najeh Abduljalil worked as a lead researcher at a youth-led research-to-action program in Reno, Nevada named Research for Change NV (R4CNV).
 Two professors at the University of Nevada recruited 15 low-income, first-generation high school students to study and act on issues such as uneven infrastructure development in Reno’s low-income neighborhoods and the death of Reno’s unhoused people during the city’s deadly winters.

 Image